gsteemso/leopardbrew/share/doc/homebrew/Formula-Cookbook.md

 end
 ```

-**Note:**  If `brew` said `Warning: Version cannot be determined from URL` when doing the `create` step, you’ll need to explicitly add the correct version to the formula with `version "foo"` **and then save the formula**. `brew install` should then proceed without any trouble.
+**Note:**  If `brew` said `Warning: Version cannot be determined from URL` when doing the `create`
+step, you’ll need to explicitly add the correct version to the formula with `version "foo"` **and
+then save the formula**.  `brew install` should then proceed without any trouble.

 **Note:** If `brew` said `No formula found for "php54-timezonedb".
-Searching open pull requests...` and you are writing a Tap, you should run `brew tap --repair`.
+Searching open pull requests...`
+and you are writing a Tap, you should run `brew tap --repair`.

 ## Fill in the Homepage

-**We don’t accept formulae without homepages!**
+**We don’t accept formulæ without homepages!**

-SSL/TLS (https) homepage is preferred, if one is available.
+An SSL/TLS (https) homepage is preferred, if one is available.

-Tigerbrew now has a description field (`desc`).
+Leopardbrew has a description field (`desc`).
 Try and summarize this from the homepage.

 ## Check the build system